Map: Orange County Evacuations and Road Closures for Coastal Fire

-Mandatory and voluntary evacuations were underway for parts of Orange County as a destructive wildfire continued to spread along the coast Wednesday night.
+Mandatory and voluntary evacuations were in effect for parts of Orange County as a wildfire burned along the coast.

 The blaze, dubbed the Coastal Fire, had burned about 200 acres near Laguna Beach and Laguna Niguel.
 More than a dozen homes in the area were destroyed as flames reached into residential neighborhoods.